Hiring equipment from the Resource Centre

 Groups in the wider Brighton and Hove Areas (BN1 – BN15 and BN41 – BN45) can book up to six months in advance.
-If your group is based in Sussex, but outside these areas, you are still welcome to hire our equipment, but will only be able to book up to 2 months in advance.
+If your group is based in Sussex, but outside these areas, you are still welcome to hire our equipment, but cannot book any more than two months in advance.

 Advance booking is essential for Christmas and summer events.

 - Check our leaflet or browse our full range of equipment online – you can go through an A to Z listing or look through the list of categories.

 - Decide which items you’d like to hire – NB there are limits on the number of items each group can hire in some categories.